This is an internal documentation. There is a good chance you’re looking for something else. See Disclaimer.

 Several user extensions are registered with the ContributionClassLoaderService:

-• For each custom user type a TypeContributor is contributed.
-There are some default types (for example binary or datetime) that are always registered, but other modules can contribute user types as well (see Custom user types).
+• For each custom java type a TypeContributor is contributed.
+There are some default types (for example binary or datetime) that are always registered, but other modules can contribute java types as well (see Custom java types).

 • FieldGenerator contributions (fields that are set automatically by the framework, like the create/update timestamps and users) (see Automatically generated values).